tuftandneedle/jQuery-autoComplete/readme.md

 ## Changelog

+### Version 1.0.9 - 2016/03/22

+* Prevent enter from submitting when autocomplete is in a form

 ### Version 1.0.8 - 2016/03/16

 * Add 'lastItem' option to render a static final item.
 Commonly used as an